-61. Maple roasted pumpkin salads are happening at Marcelle on Macleay.
+61. A YUGE all-day breakfast menu is happening at Marcelle on Macleay.

-62. The Tuckshop Glenhaven does a pretty damn delicious tradie roll (that’s a B&E with hash brown, FYI).
+62. The Tuckshop Glenhaven does a pretty delicious tradie roll (that’s a double bacon B&E with a hash brown thrown in, FYI).

 63. Youeni makes pretty much all of their food in-house—from the coconut yoghurt to the house loaf and we just love it all.

-64. Truffle stuffed scrambled eggs at Circa Espresso are almost too much to handle.
+64. The bread and butter pudding at Circa Espresso are almost too much to handle.
 Jokes, they’re perfect.

 65. Henri Marc is Penrith’s answer to ridiculously beautiful fare and we love the granola (it’s better than you’re picturing—trust us).